 Like other actions, a conditional action can be prefixed by a delay.
 Note that the actions in the if and in the else clause are evaluated as if they are in a group.
 So, the delay of these actions does not impact the timing of the actions which follow the conditional.
-For example if (\$x) { 5 print HELLO } 1 print DONE necessary a multiple of the grain size).
+For example if (\$x) { 5 print HELLO } 1 print DONE and adjusted so that curve's action is executed for each breakpoint boundaries (breakpoint's duration are not necessary a multiple of the grain size).